RamamAgarwal/Data_Science_Projects/README.md

 # Data_Science_Projects
- This repository contains my journey of delving deep in the field of Data Science starting from scartch.
-It includes some projects involving python, pandas, seaborn etc.
+ This repository explores core concepts in the field of Data Science.
+It includes projects written in python, pandas, seaborn, matplotlib, numpy etc.